 Videos can also fall completely flat after you produce them, meaning nobody will watch or engage with it.
 As with all content, it needs to be engaging and useful and pull in an entertainment element to draw in people.

 New businesses and online personalities have been turned into overnight sensations and generated millions in sales with online video.
 Some companies have gone from obscurity to growth with a well planned and executed video strategy.
-It can produce significant traffic to your website and become great content for the people that visit your site.
+It can produce significant website traffic to your website and become great content for the people that visit your site.

 Website Traffic Tool 6: Search Engine Optimization – SEO

 Search engine optimization has been around as long as we have had search engines.
-It is quite possibly the most misunderstood tactic in digital marketing.
+SEO is quite possibly the most misunderstood tactic in digital marketing.
 It is also fertile ground for con artists that want to charge you an obscene amount of money each month for “SEO Services” that produce dubious results.
 Effective SEO is a complex process that can produce incredible results but also miss the mark very easily.
 It is part science and part art but is worth pursuing.

 Pros: A page-one result in Google for the right keyword can bring a literal tidal wave of targeted traffic to your website.
 It can continue to produce free traffic to your site for years.
 The people that visit from a search engine result will also view your site with a bit of additional credibility merely because it wasn’t an ad, but a search result of something they were trying to find.